-- General Settings - this is where you can see information about the current page such as the page’s title, featured image, its publish status, etc.
+- General Settings - this is where you can see information about the current page such as the page’s title, featured image, its publish status, and others.

-- Navigator - clicking this brings out a pop-up displaying a navigation tree panel making navigation easier.
+- Navigator - clicking this brings up a pop-up displaying a navigation tree panel making navigation easier.

 - History - if you want to go back to a previous revision, you can click here.
-Note that this only displays changes you’ve made for the current session.
+Note that this only displays changes you’ve made in the current session.

-- Responsive Mode - allows you to take a peek at how your website looks like on different devices/screen resolutions.
+- Responsive Mode - allows you to take a look at what your website will look like on different devices/screen resolutions.